Skip to contents

 }

-# plot the conditional power
+# plot the simple conditional power

-ggplot(data = rbind(ia2_cp, fa_cp),
+data = rbind(ia2_cp, fa_cp),

-aes(x = future_hr, y = cond_prob,
+y = cond_prob,

 geom_line() +

-ggtitle("Conditional probability of crossing future bound") +
+ggtitle("Simple conditional probability of crossing future bound") +

 xlab("Future HR") +

-ylab("Conditional power") +
+ylab("Conditional probability") +

 Assumptions used to plot the above conditional power